jinghuazhao/INF/docs/rsid/README.md

 ## Auxiliary files

-The following table lists various other aspects not documented above.
+The following table lists various other aspects not documented above; many can be seen as a skeleton for further work.

 File | Description
 -----|---------------------------